MikeTaylor/firefly/doc/roles.md

 I need to make the following changes to the document and the example file:

-* We need multiple certifications of different types, not just one
 * We should include some indication of what "base system" an app claims compatibility with, which is really just which versions of Stripes and Okapi, but in practice will probably be a flower release.